JWock82/Pynite/README.md

 * Rectangular plate elements.
 * Reports support reactions.
 * Rendering of model geometry, supports, load cases, load combinations, and deformed shapes.
+* Generates PDF reports of model and results.

 # Project Objectives
 As I've gotten into the structural engineering profession, I've found there's a need for an easy to use open-source finite element package.
 I hope to help fill that need by prioritizing the following: